maximilien/skills-tickets/README.md

 There are two things you need to get started with the SkillsTickets CLI.
 From now on called CLI or `st.py`.

 First, you need to get a developer or admin account on your `UserVoice` installation.
 When you do, you will have a series of keys that you need to save and use to use this CLI.
-The following section named [Credentials](##Credentials) goes into details on how to use these credentials.
+The following section named [Credentials](#Credentials) goes into details on how to use these credentials.

-Second, you need to setup your [environment](##Environment).
+Second, you need to setup your [environment](#Environment).
 See that section for details.
 However, note that you can either setup your local machine with Python3 and dependencies or better use the `Dockerfile` to create a container with all the details.
-You can also use one of my publish images: `dockerhub.io/drmax/skillstickers:latest`.
+You can also use one of my publish images: `dockerhub.io/drmax/skillstickets:latest`.

 ## Credentials